Mark-Ball/T1A1-workbook/MarkBall_Workbook.md

 print fahrenheit
 puts "."
 ```
-The problem is that the variable celsius is a string because it created via the gets method.
+The problem is that the variable celsius is a string because it is created via the gets method.
 This causes a TypeError in line 2 because a string cannot be divided by an integer.
-The error can be corrected by changing gets to gets.to_f in line 1 which coerces the data type to float, which can then be used in a calculation.
-Provides a float solution.
-There would be a rounding error if gets was coerced to an integer.
+The error can be corrected by changing gets to gets.to_f in line 1 which coerces the data type to float, which can then be used in a calculation and provides a float solution.
+There would be a rounding error if celsius was coerced to an integer.
 The corrected code is presented below:
 ```Ruby
 celsius = gets.to_f
 fahrenheit = (celsius * 9 / 5) + 32